What's in this article?

 Ultimately an immersion heater is expensive to run due to the fact it uses electricity as its fuel source, which is considerably more expensive than natural gas.

-For this reason, if possible, a better alternative is to have a new combi gas boiler installed instead.
+For this reason, if possible, a better alternative is to have a boiler replacement instead.
 Not only will this be cheaper to run, but it will also provide your home with a constant supply of hot water and keep your radiators heated.

 Yet, if you want a backup option in the event that your gas boiler or gas supply fails, then an immersion heater may be a wise option.